I Love to Lie

-I Love to Lie is the debut studio album by Atlanta duo Lowertown, released October 21, 2022, by Dirty Hit.
-The album was announced August 25 along with the release of lead single "Bucktooth", which also came with a music video directed by Zev Megasis.
-The album was recorded in London.
+I Love to Lie is the debut studio album by Atlanta duo Lowertown, released on October 21, 2022, by Dirty Hit.
+The album was recorded in London with Catherine Marks producing.

+Release

+The album was announced on August 25, 2022, along with the release of lead single "Bucktooth" and a music video directed by Zev Megasis.
 Second single "Antibiotics" was released September 15, third single No Way released October 6, and the fourth single "My Friends" was released simultaneous with the album.

-Background
+The album was released on October 21, 2022, by Dirty Hit.

+Recording

-Avsha Weinberg described his and his bandmate's recording process for the album as "worse" than that of their previous EP The Gaping Maw.
+Avsha Weinberg described his and his bandmate's recording process for the album as "worse" than that of their previous EP The Gaping Mouth.
 The duo recorded in London with Catherine Marks in the middle of Winter.
 Olivia Osby had just gone through a bad breakup, both members contracted COVID-19, and the longer recording process meant spending more time away from their newly adopted home in New York City.